ArthurChatton/PoRT/README.md

 See Danelian et al. (2023) for cross-sectional studies and Chatton et al. (2025) for longitudinal studies­.

-No example is currently provided in the documentation, but a notebook with simulated data is available at https://github.com/ArthurChatton/sPoRT-notebook.
+No examples are currently provided in the documentation, but a notebook with simulated data is available at https://github.com/ArthurChatton/sPoRT-notebook.

 ## References:
 Chatton, A., Schomaker, M., Luque-Fernandez, M.-A., Platt, R. W., & Schnitzer, M. E. (2025).
 Is Checking for Sequential Positivity Violations Getting You Down?
 Try sPoRT!
 Epidemiology, in press.
 Doi: 10.1097/EDE.0000000000001902